csiro-risk-assessment/mozzie/paper.md

 # Demonstration

-\autoref{demo} shows results from a `Mozzie` simulation using 2 inter-breeding, hybridising and competing mosquito species [@beetonplos].
-A water body runs through the domain, effectively seperating it into two parts.
+\autoref{demo} shows results from a `Mozzie` simulation using 2 interbreeding, hybridising and competing mosquito species [@beetonplos].
+A water body runs through the domain, effectively separating it into two parts.
 Mosquitoes can only traverse the water body via wind advection.
 A gene-drive is introduced into one species, and the modified individuals are released at the center of the domain.
-These modified individuals breed with wild mosquitoes, spreading the gene-drive, while after some time, the the genetic modification becomes ineffective in some individuals.
-The wind blows in predominantly north-east or south-west directions, depending on the season, and it assumed that mosquitoes advect for 2 hours, which explains the clusters of rapid invasion shown in \autoref{demo}.
+These modified individuals breed with wild mosquitoes, spreading the gene-drive.
+Over time, resistance forms and the genetic modification becomes ineffective in some individuals.
+The wind blows in predominantly north-east or south-west directions, depending on the season, and it is assumed that a certain proportion of mosquitoes advect for 2 hours each night, which explains the clusters of rapid invasion shown in \autoref{demo}.
 The code is found in the `demo` directory of the repository.

 ![The time taken for genetically-modified mosquito species to invade regions of the domain, after being released from the central point.
 The water body is shown in cyan.\label{demo}](demo/demo.pdf)